 There are four important parts to an effective carpet care program –

 The third part is low-moisture interim carpet maintenance.
 Interim maintenance is highly recommended by leading carpet mills and the Carpet and Rug Institute (CRI).
 The goal is to enhance carpet appearance by removing oily soils and operating as a carpet pile lifter.
-Although this process requires less labor and material costs than vacuuming or restoration, it delivers the best ‘bang for your buck’ in regard to appearance.
+Interim Maintenance delivers the best ‘bang for your buck’ to improve appearance.

 This simple process restores carpet pile fibers to their original open and non-sticky condition, which improves the recovery of dry and abrasive soils from vacuuming.
 Not only will consistent carpet maintenance produce the best appearance, it will also reduce long-term costs that arise when carpet fibers are matted and damaged and require replacement.